kojiishi/tweak-css-tests/README.md

 ## Overview

-CSS syntax may change during the development of the specification.
+CSS syntax may change during the development of the specifications.
-The [CSS Test Suites] uses the most recent syntax, but the browser you want to test on may support only old syntaxes.
+The [CSS Test Suites] uses the most recent syntax, but the browser you want to test may support only old syntaxes.

-This bookmarklet dynamically modifies the DOM to run the test files for your browser.
+This bookmarklet dynamically modifies the DOM for your browser, so that you can test layout and/or behavior before the browser adopts to the new syntax.

+Supports [CSS Writing Modes Level 3] for Chrome/Safari.

 ## Install